decaporg/decap-cms/docs/editorial-workflow.md

 Netlify CMS embraces the idea of Git-as-backend for storing metadata.
 The first time it runs with the editorial_workflow setup, it creates a new ref called `meta/_netlify_cms`, pointing to an empty, orphan tree.

-Actual data are stored in individual `json` files committed to this three.
+Actual data are stored in individual `json` files committed to this tree.

 ## Implementation